omrfrkcpr/library_management_client/README.md

 - Node.js: A JavaScript runtime built on Chrome's V8 engine.
 - Express.js: A minimal and flexible Node.js web application framework.
+- SQLite: A lightweight, disk-based database that doesn’t require a separate server process.
+Ideal for small to medium-sized applications.
+- Sequelize: A promise-based Node.js ORM for SQLite, providing a straightforward API for interacting with the database and managing data models.

 Tools: